-Effect of CM764 on VEGF protein level

-To confirm the activity of increased HIF1 $\alpha$ protein levels in SK-N-SH neuroblastoma cells in response to treatment with 10 $\mu$ M CM764, a transcriptional target of HIF1 $\alpha$ was measured in response to the same treatment.
-Vascular endothelial growth factor (VEGF) has been extensively described as a target of HIF1 $\alpha$ transcriptional regulation, and anti-VEGF therapy has been shown to impair ATP level (Curtarello et al., 2015).
-We therefore examined the effect of CM764 treatment on VEGF expression in SK-N-SH neuroblastoma.
-Results are shown (Panel A) and quantified (Panel B) in Figure 11.
-Our results confirm that protein level of VEGF is increased by over 4-fold in cells treated with 10 $\mu$ M CM764 as compared to untreated cells.
-This increased expression was most significant after 24 h treatment, lagging behind the observed increased expression of HIF1 $\alpha$ , which presumably regulated the VEGF transcription.
+Effect of CM764 on VEGF Protein Levels.
+To confirm the activity of increased HIF1 α protein levels in SK-N-SH neuroblastoma cells in response to treatment with 10 μ M CM764, a transcriptional target of HIF1 α was measured in response to the same treatment.
+VEGF has been extensively described as a target of HIF1 α transcriptional regulation, and anti-VEGF therapy has been shown to impair ATP levels (Curtarello et al., 2015).
+Therefore, we examined the effect of CM764 treatment on VEGF expression in SK-N-SH neuroblastoma.
+The results are shown in Fig. 11A and quantified in Fig. 11B.
+Our results confirm that the protein level of VEGF is increased by over 4-fold in cells treated with 10 μ M CM764